Frequently Asked Questions

 Where a solar farm is installed on land which has been intensively farmed, it enables the ground underneath to recover, while providing income for the farming business.
 Solar farms help regenerate soil quality and can help to ensure the continued availability of high-quality agricultural acreage for future generations.

-A Green Belt Assessment has been undertaken and accompanies the planning application.
+Green Belt Assessment has been undertaken and accompanies the planning application.

 What is energy storage?